doxout/stractory/README.md

 # What is a stractory server

 A stractory server is a server that acts as a stream factory.
-You can create named stream pairs (input and output) by telling the stractory what you want.
+It allows creation of named stream-based agents with stream pairs (input and output) by telling the stractory what you want.

-You can specify what agent function will run.
-The agent will attach and process data from the created input stream and answer with output on the output stream.
+The agent is a function that takes the input and output streams.
+It will run on a worker, attach and process data from the created input stream and answer on the output stream.

+# Setup
 To run a stractory, create a stractory server:

     net.createServer(stractory.server()).listen(9000);